learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 hold our tests.
 After the word `describe` is information about our tests.
 Tests are used as a way to document the behavior of a function to developers.
 For example, the next word `describe` is followed by the word `companyName` name.
-Here the test is telling us that the tests that come afterwords will be about `companyName`.
+Here the test is telling us that the tests that come afterwards will be about `companyName`.
 Then comes the word `it`, where you see the following:

 ```js